 - Dr John Guthrie, Modern German Literature and Language (Emeritus)

 - Dr Rachel Polonsky, Modern Russian Culture and Language

 - Dr Charlotte Lee, Modern German Literature and Language (Director of Studies for first-year MML students)

 - Dr Geoffrey Maguire, Modern Spanish and Latin-American Culture and Language

-We are looking for students who are enthusiastic about their subject, motivated to learn more and have achieved highly in their examinations to date.
-At interview we will be looking for evidence of intellectual curiosity in relation to foreign languages and cultures, some proficiency in the language/s you wish to study and the desire to explore them more deeply across the spectrum of history and culture.
-We normally give candidates a short written test before the interview, a reading passage in one or two of their languages to prepare 10 minutes before the interview, followed by questions and discussion in the interview and questions about reading and school coursework.
+If you are invited to interview, then you will have two subject-specific interviews, one on each of the two languages you wish to study.
+At least one of the interviews will be partly conducted in the language for which you are applying and which you are taking for A Level.
+We normally give candidates a reading passage in one or two of their languages to prepare 10 minutes before the interview, followed by questions and discussion in the interview, and questions about reading and school coursework.
 The best preparation for the interview is reading, speaking and writing in the foreign language, or, in the case of an ab initio language, acquiring some familiarity with its culture (e.g. by reading works in English translation).

 If you receive an offer from Murray Edwards College then it will usually be the standard University offer of A*AA at A Levels, 42 points in the International Baccalaureate (IB) with 776 at Higher Level (HL) or equivalents in other qualifications.
 We may specify the subject in which we wish you to achieve the top grade: usually in a language you are studying to A Level or equivalent.